amolenk/docs/docs/architecture/dapr-for-net-developers/bindings-buildingblock.md

   secretStore: eshop-secretstore
 ```

-As you can see in this configuration, we use the Twilio SendGrid binding.
-We specify the API key for connecting to the service using a Dapr secret reference.
-This allows us to keep secrets outside of the configuration file.
+This configuration uses the [Twilio SendGrid](https://github.com/dapr/components-contrib/tree/master/bindings/twilio) binding component.
+Note how the API key for connecting to the service consumes a Dapr secret reference.
+This approach keeps secrets outside of the configuration file.
 Read the [Dapr secrets section](secrets-buildingblocks.md) in this chapter to learn more about Dapr secrets.

-By doing this, we have specified a binding component that we can invoke using the `/sendmail` endpoint on the Dapr sidecar.
-Here's a code snippet in which we use the binding to send an email when an order is started:
+The binding specifies a binding component that can be invoked using the `/sendmail` endpoint on the Dapr sidecar.
+Here's a code snippet in which an email is sent whenever an order is started:

 ```csharp
 public async Task Handle(OrderStartedDomainEvent notification, CancellationToken cancellationToken)